Kamala Harris ramps up in early primary states

 WASHINGTON — California Sen. Kamala Harris’s presidential campaign is ramping up her presence in the early 2020 primary states, with plans to have 65 paid staffers on the ground in Iowa by the end of June, campaign aides confirm to NBC News.

-Harris, to date, has not met the frenzied pace often seen by presidential candidates in the early voting states of Iowa, New Hampshire, Nevada and South Carolina — she has visited just 5 of Iowa’s 99 counties so far, for example.
-But her effort is growing in size ahead of the first presidential debates in just under three weeks and the campaign tells NBC News that it has a long-term plan in place that will see an increase in her own on-the-ground presence by Labor Day.
+Harris, to date, has not met the frenzied pace often seen by presidential candidates in the early voting states of Iowa, New Hampshire, Nevada and South Carolina — she has visited just five of Iowa’s 99 counties so far, for example.
+But her effort is growing in size ahead of the first Democratic debates in just under three weeks, and the campaign tells NBC News that it has a long-term plan in place that will see an increase in her own on-the-ground presence by Labor Day.

 “We are ramping up our ground game in all four early states because we know she can compete everywhere,” said Juan Rodriguez, Harris’ campaign manager, who also led her 2016 Senate campaign.
 “The more people get to know Kamala Harris, the more they like her, and the next few months will crystallize that she’s the candidate best suited to win this primary and defeat Donald Trump.”